ChristianLabUIUC/BurstAnalysis/README.md

 # BurstAnalysis
-Identify burst activities by neuron spike train.
-Use ISI scatter plot and histogram to determine if a neuron is a bursting neuron.
-Only keep the burst neuron for further analysis.
+Use this code to:
+construct ISI scatter plot and histogram of ISI values identify optimal burst ISI threshold identify which neurons are bursting neurons evaluate bursting neurons for detailed burst properties

 Run PlotBursts to see the culmulative distribution of burst duration, # of spikes in the burst, firing rate in the burst, and interburst intervals.

 Function findbursts and bursts are called by PlotBursts.

-Example spike time data come from targeted extracellular recording of gonadotropin-releasing hormone neurons from diestrous and estrous mouse.
+Example spike time data come from targeted extracellular recordings of gonadotropin-releasing hormone neurons from diestrous and estrous mice

+Developed by Jiang Li and Mark Nelson